234–560 hours.

 Modular

 Core platform supports additional application modules.
-Commingle and co-palletization routing are on the product roadmap.
+Conveyor routing & lane assignment is available as an add-on (see below); commingle and co-palletization are on the product roadmap.

 Simple deployment